openconfig/gnsi/acctz/README.md

 ## Method of Operation

-Accounting Records are available at a gNSI origin: gnsi.accounting
+Accounting Records are available at a gNSI origin: gnsi.acctz

-Records may be streamed from a system either at request of the remote collector, via the AccountingPull() service/rpc, or at the request of the system to a remote collector, via the AccountingPush() service/rpc.
+Records may be streamed from a system at request of the remote collector, via the AccountingPull() service/rpc.

 Configuration of the Accounting service is made through standard gNxI methods using the defined YANG model.

-Records will be streamed to the receiver as individual Record messages as they are defined in the gnsi.accounting protocol buffer definition.
+Records will be streamed to the receiver as individual Record messages as they are defined in the gnsi.acctz protocol buffer definition.

 Each Record() message contains a timestamp element, this represents the time at which the accounted event occured, local to the system which sends the message.
-This could be different from the time received at the distant end, and the time the Record was emitted from the system.
+This could be different from the time received at the Collector and the time the Record was emitted from the system.

-Each stream method requires that acknowledgements be sent periodically in order to signal both which messages have been successfully processed and that the remote collector has not lost state relative to the connection.
+The stream method requires that acknowledgements be sent periodically in order to signal both which messages have been successfully processed and that the remote collector is alive.

+Devices should maintain a history of accounting records so that they can be retrieved periodically by newly and already connected Collectors.
+The depth of this history should be configurable by the administrator.
+The default depth and configurability are subject to implementation support, but should be documented.